 During parsing, grouping separators are removed from the data.

-Formatting
+Unparsing

-Formatting is guided by several parameters all of which can be specified using a pattern.
+Unparsing is guided by several parameters all of which can be specified using a pattern.
 The following description applies to formats that do not use scientific notation.

 If the number of actual integer digits exceeds the maximum integer digits, then only the least significant digits are shown.
-For example, 1997 is formatted as "97" if the maximum integer digits is set to 2.
+For example, 1997 is formatted as "97" if the maximum integer digits is 2.

 If the number of actual integer digits is less than the minimum integer digits, then leading zeros are added.
-For example, 1997 is formatted as "01997" if the minimum integer digits is set to 5.
+For example, 1997 is formatted as "01997" if the minimum integer digits is 5.

 If the number of actual fraction digits exceeds the maximum fraction digits, then half-even rounding it performed to the maximum fraction digits.
 For example, 0.125 is formatted as "0.12" if the maximum fraction digits is 2.
 This behavior can be changed by specifying a rounding increment and a rounding mode.

 If the number of actual fraction digits is less than the minimum fraction digits, then trailing zeros are added.
-For example, 0.125 is formatted as "0.1250" if the minimum fraction digits is set to 4.
+For example, 0.125 is formatted as "0.1250" if the minimum fraction digits is 4.

 Trailing fractional zeros are not displayed if they occur j positions after the decimal, where j is less than the maximum fraction digits.
 For example, 0.10004 is formatted as "0.1" if the maximum fraction digits is four or less.